awardstrobehello/uma-trainer/README.md

 - open an issue before major changes
 - follow existing code style
 - please test your changes. or at the very least explain what you tested
+- MAKE SURE THAT IT WORKS PROPERLY!! i dont want to spend time debugging it

 don't be the reason why i have to add more rules